What is the difference between Viewmodel and FOV?

-The Viewmodel is not to be confused with FOV (field of vision) since they can sound very similar.
+The Viewmodel is not to be confused with FOV (field of vision) or launch options since they can sound very similar.
 The Viewmodel can be moved on three axes:

 - X-axis – Centre of the screen